rlugojr/linkurious-enterprise-manual/configure.md

 #### Link to the search engine

 The embedded ElasticSearch engine may be replaced by your own ElasticSearch cluster.
 Edit the configuration file to set the `dataSources/index` settings with the URL and credentials of your ElasticSearch cluster.
-Linkurious will create an index for each graph database using the namespace `linkurious_` on index names.
+Linkurious will create an index for each graph database, with index names prefixed by `linkurious_`.

 #### Secured connections